-Q: On what basis does the Senate Subcommittee on Academic Standards approve petitions?
+Q: On what basis does the Senate Subcommittee on Undergraduate Petition Review approve petitions?

-A: A student petition is a request for a waiver of a Senate policy, so in order for a petition to be granted, students must present a case that is compelling enough for the Senate Subcommittee on Academic Standards to decide that an exception is warranted.
+A: A student petition is a request for a waiver of a Senate policy, so in order for a petition to be granted, students must present a case that is compelling enough for the Senate Subcommittee on Undergraduate Petition Review to decide that an exception is warranted.
 Decisions are rendered based on students’ extenuating circumstances and the supporting documentation provided in each petition.
 Each case is reviewed on an individual basis and none are exactly the same.

 Q: After a Senate petition is approved for retroactive withdrawal, will students automatically get a tuition adjustment?

 A: No. The student petition process handles revisions to the student’s academic record (transcript) only, and does not include the handling of any financial adjustments.
 These matters need to be petitioned separately through the Fee Assessor in the Office of the Bursar.

 Q: If a student is preparing a petition for tuition adjustment through the Office of the Bursar, and he/she needs to provide documentation from an approved Senate petition, how can the documentation be obtained?